Samsung Galaxy Z Fold 7: Everything You Need to Know

 Galaxy Z Fold 7: Design and Hardware

-Based on leaks, the Galaxy Z Fold 7 has a dimension of 158.4 x 143.1 x 3.9mm (8.9mm thick when folded).
-In comparison, the Fold 6 measures 153.5 x 132.6 x 5.6mm (12.1mm).
 As you can see, the new Fold is taller and wider than its predecessor, allowing Samsung to equip it with larger screens on the inside and outside (more on this later).
-This should also help it retain a large battery despite a massive reduction in thickness.
-The images below compare the Fold 7 (left) and Fold 6’s (right) shape and size.
+This also helped it retain a large battery despite a massive reduction in thickness.
+The Fold 7 is substantially lighter as well, measuring just 215 grams compared to the Fold 6’s 239 grams.
+It is even lighter than the Galaxy S25 Ultra (218 grams).

 A redesigned hinge with durability upgrades

-A bigger profile means the new foldable will feature an expansive cooling system as well, ensuring efficient heat dissipation.
-Additionally, the phone will feature Corning’s Gorilla Glass Victus 2 on the back and an Armor Aluminum side frame for a strong and durable build within a super slim form factor.
+A bigger profile means the new foldable features an expansive cooling system as well, ensuring efficient heat dissipation.
 With a thickness of just about 4mm when unfolded, durability remains a concern.
-Samsung must have paid close attention to ensure the Galaxy Z Fold 7 withstands bends.
+But Samsung seems to have built the Galaxy Z Fold 7 to top-notch durability standards.

 Galaxy Z Fold 7: Display

-The Galaxy Z Fold 7 is likely to sport an 8-inch or 8.2-inch main folding display.
-It should be the same Dynamic AMOLED panel found on other flagships, like the Galaxy S25 Ultra.
-Expect a peak brightness of around 2,600 nits or more, alongside the revolutionary anti-reflective properties.
-Samsung doesn’t offer this groundbreaking technology on many phones, keeping it exclusive to select top models.
-It drastically reduces the screen glare when using phones outdoors.
+The Galaxy Z Fold 7 sports an 8-inch main folding display with the same specs as its predecessor.
+It is a Dynamic LTPO AMOLED 2X panel with a peak brightness of around 2,600 nits, 120Hz of variable refresh rate, and HDR10+ support.
+Unfortunately, the Fold 7 misses out on Samsung’s revolutionary anti-reflective properties.
+This groundbreaking technology drastically reduces the screen glare when using phones outdoors.

 Galaxy Z Fold 7: Camera

-The Galaxy Z Fold 7 is shaping up to be the foldable of dreams in many ways.
+The Galaxy Z Fold 7 is the foldable of dreams in many ways.
 It is slim, has bigger and wider screens, and reduces the display crease.
 But that’s not all.
-The upcoming Samsung Fold also excels in the camera department.
-The device is expected to sport the same camera setup as the Galaxy Z Fold SE, a limited edition foldable Samsung launched in Korea and China last year.
+The new Samsung Fold also excels in the camera department.
+The device sport sthe same camera setup as the Galaxy Z Fold SE, a limited edition foldable Samsung launched in Korea and China last year.

-Samsung has equipped its Fold models with an under-display selfie camera (UDC) since the Galaxy Z Fold 3 in 2021.
-The upcoming Fold 7 is likely to retain it — hopefully, with new hardware.
-From the Fold 3 through to the Fold 6, Samsung has placed a 4MP camera behind the main folding display.
+If you recall, Samsung has equipped its Fold models with an under-display selfie camera (UDC) since the Galaxy Z Fold 3 in 2021.
+The company has reused the same 4MP sensor all the way through to last year’s Fold 6.
 It focused on software improvements and display density adjustments rather than introducing a new UDC solution.
+Unfortunately, those improvements weren’t enough, and Samsung has now dropped UDC in favor of a traditional punch-hole camera, a 10MP unit.

-One thing we know for sure is that Samsung’s UDC plan isn’t working out as intended.
-The idea was to offer a more immersive full-screen experience to users, with the inner selfie camera primarily intended for video calls on the big screen.
+The idea with the UDC was to offer a more immersive full-screen experience to users, with the inner selfie camera primarily intended for video calls on the big screen.
 Since these foldables feature a secondary screen with a punch-hole front-facing camera on top of it, users can switch to the external camera when they need quality selfies.
 Users can also capture selfies from the rear camera by unfolding the device and using the cover screen as the viewfinder.

 But that doesn’t mean the inner selfie camera should be completely overlooked.
 After all, foldables cost a fortune for a smartphone, and buyers deserve the best of everything.
 The first-gen UDC solution was expectedly poor, and Samsung hasn’t been able to improve it much even after four generations.
-Perhaps that’s why it is mulling dropping UDC completely.
+So it’s good that Samsung has dropped it and switched back to a more reliable solution.

 Galaxy Z Fold 7: Processor and Specs

-Based on what the Galaxy S25 Ultra delivers, expect a buttery smooth performance from the Galaxy Z Fold 7.
-From lag-free gaming to snappy camera performance, the new foldable should excel at everything.
-Its massive size should allow for efficient heat dissipation, keeping the temperature in check even during the most resource-savvy usage.
+With an industry-leading chipset, paired with up to 16GB of RAM, expect a buttery smooth performance from the Galaxy Z Fold 7.
+From lag-free gaming to snappy camera performance, the new foldable excels at everything.
+Its massive size allows for efficient heat dissipation, keeping the temperature in check even during the most resource-savvy usage.
 The introduction of custom Oryon CPU cores previously used in Qualcomm’s X series PC processors to its mobile SoC lineup has done wonders.

 Beyond the CPU and GPU performance, the Snapdragon 8 Elite brings massive AI and camera processing upgrades.
 It features a first-of-its-kind solution that allows the NPU to access the native raw data from the sensor to enhance the image quality, fundamentally changing how the chipset processes images captured by the camera.
 The chip supports LPDDR5X DRAM and UFS 4.0 storage, along with Qualcomm’s FastConnect 7900 system with Wi-Fi 7, Bluetooth v5.4, and UWB (Ultra-Wideband) connectivity.